 \begin{corollary} Inversion on a Hausdorff primitive inverse countably compact topological semigroup $S$ is continuous if and only if every maximal subgroup of $S$ is a topological group. \end{corollary}

-\begin{remark} One of the authors, using a result of P. Koszmider, A. Tomita and S. Watson \cite{KoszmiderTomitaWatson2000}, constructed a \textsf{MA}-example of a Hausdorff countably compact paratopological group failing to be a topological group \cite{Ravsky2003, Ravsky-arxiv1003.5343v5}. \end{remark}
+\begin{remark} The second listed author, using a result of P. Koszmider, A. Tomita and S. Watson \cite{KoszmiderTomitaWatson2000}, constructed under \textsf{MA} an example of a Hausdorff countably compact paratopological group failing to be a topological group \cite{Ravsky2003, Ravsky-arxiv1003.5343v5}. \end{remark}